Glossary of Logistics Terms: All you need to know!

 Fulfillment Service: A third-party logistics provider that handles order fulfillment on behalf of e-commerce businesses, managed through cloud-based software.

 GPRS: The full form of GPRS is General Packet Radio Service.
 It is a mobile data standard and the 2G and 3G cellular communication network’s global system for mobile communication (GSM).
 It provides continuous data and voice connectivity while on the move.

-Goods Received Note (GNR): An important document, GNR is a note of receipt of goods which is signed by the recipient once the goods transported by a supplier reaches the intended destination.
+Goods Received Note (GNR): An important document, GNR is a note of receipt of goods which is signed by the recipient once the goods transported by a supplier reach the intended destination.
 It is a two-way document that signifies the receipt of goods.

 Honeycombing: Honeycombing is an ingenious process of storing pallets or goods within a warehouse where the storing method is optimized for handling efficiency and storage efficiency.
-Typically, a picking operation must be designed in a way that items are not taken out too many times, and have only one item in one line would mean wastage of space.
+Typically, a picking operation must be designed in a way that items are not taken out too many times, and having only one item in one line would mean waste of space.
 Honeycombing is basically a method of storage that accounts for both of these and gives the best possible solution.

-Hub: A hub is a junction which in logistics tech parlance is used to denote an important point where a package is generated from, arrives at, or is a point from where it is passed on further.
+Hub: A hub is a junction which in logistics tech parlance is used to denote an important point where a package is generated from, arrives at or is a point from where it is passed on further.

 HAZMAT: A substance or material the Secretary of Transportation determines to be an unreasonable risk to health, safety, and property when transported in commerce is called HAZMAT and hence there are restrictions on their transport.

 Handling Fee: A charge applied to cover the costs associated with the handling and processing of goods during transportation or warehousing.

 Highway Transportation: The movement of goods by road, including trucks and trailers, is managed and optimized using cloud-based logistics software.